TalbotKnighton/trendify/docs/motivation.md

 A variation is to open multiple [`matplotlib Figure`][matplotlib.figure.Figure] instances at the same time (eliminateing the outer for loop).
 This approach avoids having to redundantly load/process data since the processed results can be added to every relevant figure/table.
 But, this can lead to a memory overload if many images and tables are being generated.

-### Trendipy Approach
+### Trendify Approach

-Trendipy uses multiple concepts to avoid the memory and computation pitfals of brute-force loops.
+Trendify uses multiple concepts to avoid the memory and computation pitfals of brute-force loops.

 #### Serialization/Deserialization